Want to learn how to save $3000 in 3 months? Check out these tips to save money when you are broke!

 2. Save Money When Eating Out

-Did you know that restaurants charge a 300 percent markup?
-This means that for a $30 entree in a restaurant, the actual cost of the food you are eating only costs $10 if you make it at home.
+Did you know restaurants typically charge a 300% markup?
+That means when you pay $30 for an entrée, the actual cost of the food is only about $10 if you were to make it at home.

 A glass of iced tea or soft drink costs around $3 and that’s a savings of $12 for a family of 4 if you don’t order drinks.
-It might not seem much but it can easily add up if you dine out weekly.
-I do this not just for savings but also for health reasons.
+It might not seem like much, but it can easily add up if you dine out weekly.
+We do this not just for savings but also for health reasons.
+By not ordering expensive drinks, you could be saving at least $30 per month or $90 in three months.

-Using discount gift cards when eating out is one great way to save money!
-For example, if you frequent Applebees, buy a discount Applebee’s restaurant card online through sites like Swagbucks to save 20% or more!
+Using discount gift cards is a fantastic way to save money when dining out!
+For instance, if you love Applebee’s, you can purchase discounted Applebee’s gift cards online through sites like Swagbucks and save 20% or more.

 3. Meal Planning

-Food is one of the top 3 expenses of U.S. households, accounting for 12.5% or just over $7000 in the average budget, of annual expenditures.
+Food is one of the top three expenses for U.S. households, making up 12.5% of the average budget—just over $7,000 a year.

-Fortunately, food is an expense you can easily cut back on if you meal plan.
-I was really surprised at the savings I’ve made since I started planning out our meals!
+The good news?
+This is an expense you can easily reduce with meal planning.
+I was honestly surprised by how much I’ve saved since I started planning our meals!

-- It can help you avoid buying extra ingredients you won’t eat and reduce food waste.
+- It helps you avoid buying unnecessary ingredients and cuts down on food waste.

-- It can help you become more intentional about the food you eat.
-This means if you plan more healthy meals, you’ll eat healthy food.
+- It makes you more intentional about what you eat—so if you plan for healthier meals, you’ll actually eat healthier!

-Need someone create a meal plan for you?
+Need someone to create a meal plan for you?

 If you don’t have time to create meal plans to follow every week, let Erin from the $5 Meal Plan help you!